tkhongsap/talent-lens-poc/backend/README.md

 ## Note

-Make sure to keep your API keys secure and never commit them to version control.
+Make sure to keep your API keys secure and never commit those keys to version control.
 The `.env` file is included in `.gitignore` for this reason.